What is in this leaflet

 What OLUMIANT is used for

-OLUMIANT is used in adults as a treatment for moderate to severe rheumatoid arthritis.
+OLUMIANT is used in adults as a treatment for moderate to severe:

 It can be used alone or with other medicines used to treat rheumatoid arthritis or with eczema medicines that you apply to the skin.

 Rheumatoid arthritis is an autoimmune disease which means the body's immune system mistakenly attacks its own tissues.
 Symptoms include joint pain, tenderness, swelling and stiffness.